 Another thing that causes photographer anxiety is delivery of the images.
-We know ourselves what an anxious/exciting wait this can be having received our own wedding photos a couple of years ago.
+We know from our own wedding what an anxious/exciting wait this can be.
 Again this is something that causes much debate.
 Some photographers deliver in under a week and can’t understand what could possibly take longer.
 Others work on a 4 month turn around and are happy with that.
 So this is one question we were desperate to know the answer to.

 Is the magic lost if it’s “too quick” and what is “too long”?
 On average, our delivery time is between 2 weeks and 4 weeks during summer, depending on how our bookings work out.
 If our turn around time starts creeping beyond 3 weeks anxiety sets in.
 Is there genuine cause for panic, or are we putting too much pressure on ourselves?
 Only one way to find out- we asked.

 Online galleries Vs USBs

 As mentioned above, we received our own wedding photos back a couple of years ago.
 As is pretty standard now, we received a USB and an online gallery.
 Sorry, Alex, if you’re reading this, but we have literally never used our USB.
-It’s never come out of the box!
-For us, having access to an online gallery is so much more convenient and we’ve never had the need of a USB with our photos on.
+It’s never even come out of the box!
+For us, having access to an online gallery is so much more convenient and we’ve never needed a USB with our photos on.

 We suspected this may be the same for our couples, so we were interested to know their thoughts.

 Of the couples who had received both an online gallery and a USB the vast majority had only ever used their online gallery.
 Given the choice of having the online gallery OR the USB every single person chose the online gallery.
-Not a single respondent so far, would choose a USB as the primary method of delivery of their photos given the choice.
+Not a single respondent said they would choose a USB as the primary method of delivery of their photos given the choice.